yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 }
 {%endhighlight%}

 Only properties with special roles like ID and Routing are part of the schema definition.
-These meta model settings cannot be changed without restarting the space or dropping the type, clearing all its instances and reintroducing it again.
+These meta model settings cannot be changed without restarting the Space or dropping the type, clearing all its instances and reintroducing it again.

 {%info%}It is possible to write a PONO to the Space and read it back as a document, and vice versa.
 This scenario is useful when you want to read or modify PONO objects without loading the concrete C# classes.{%endinfo%}